basemind-ai/sdk-android/README.md

-root                        # repository root, holding all tooling configurations ├─── .github                # GitHub CI/CD and other configurations ├─── .idea                  # IDE configurations that are shared ├─── gradle                 # the version catalog and the gradle wrapper ├─── example-app            # example working demonstrating usage of the SDK └─── sdk                    # the Android SDK code
+root                        # repository root, holding all tooling configurations ├─── .github                # GitHub CI/CD and other configurations ├─── .idea                  # IDE configurations that are shared ├─── proto/gateway          # Git submodule that includes the protobuf schema ├─── gradle                 # the version catalog and the gradle wrapper ├─── example-app            # example working demonstrating usage of the SDK └─── sdk                    # the Android SDK code